What is your property manager's contact info?

 There are also several other great places to eat, all within walking distance of the house: the Gap, Budda's, and Eagle's Landing.
 We really like Budda's on 12th for take out.
 Budda's also has a liquor store and full bar so you can have a beer or drink with your meal.
 Gap has great deserts.

 If you are up for a long golf cart ride, then check out the Sandbar on Russell Island.
 It's at the far end of Russell Island and is about a 15-20 minute golf cart ride from the house.
 It's open air dining right on the beach with a relaxing vibe.
 It's a good place to take kids.
 They can play on the beach while you eat and enjoy a few drinks.
-It can get a little buggy out there, though, so you might want to bring bug spray or head out there on windy days.
+It can get a little buggy out there, though, so you might want to bring bug spray or head out there only if there is a breeze.

 There are several other tiny restaurants and snack bars on the island and there always seems to be a new one popping up.
 They are probably good too.
 We just haven't tried them yet.